You must be the owner of a scenario or have been granted editor access to make changes. Owners can designate others as editors.

 Presentation Materials

-- Upload slide decks or other documents that participants can show to the AI character.
+- Upload slide decks or other documents that participants can show to the AI character during the session.

-- Unlike screen sharing, these materials display directly in-app, allowing smooth navigation during roleplay.
+- Unlike screen sharing, these materials display directly in-app for smooth navigation.

 Character Design